Flowers: A Warp Drive for Neural PDE Solvers: Discussion

 \subsection{Limitations}

-What we understand reasonably well is why warps are a natural mechanism for waves and flows: characteristics for conservation laws and rays in geometric optics both imply pullback-like updates, and the continuum limit offers a kinetic view in which heads index transport modes.
-What we do \emph{not} understand is when the learned warps align with physically meaningful transports, how the architecture handles non-hyperbolic physics, and how to stabilize rollouts which are currently not great.
+What we currently understand well is why warps are a natural mechanism for waves and flows: characteristics for conservation laws and rays in geometric optics both imply pullback-like updates, and the continuum limit offers a kinetic view in which heads index transport modes.
+The same picture also suggests, though less rigorously, why \netnames handle diffusive and time-harmonic problems.
+What we do not yet understand is when the learned warps align with physically meaningful transports (and when they do not), and how best to stabilize rollouts, where \netname achieves the strongest results but with clear room for improvement.

-Indeed, while \netnames can outperform larger models on transport-dominated phenomena, they do not reach Poseidon~\cite{herde2024poseidonefficientfoundationmodels} and Walrus~\cite{mccabe2025walruscrossdomainfoundationmodel} on more diffusive problems like Gray--Scott and active matter.
-They do, however, outperform strong baselines of comparable size on those problems and we currently do not have a great explanation why.
-Warps can implement convolutions and averaging but whether that is what is going on remains to be understood.
-Even more mystifying is solid performance on the time-independent Helmholtz equation (Table~\ref{tab:anisotropic-helmholtz}), where we lack a satisfying explanation.
-This means that our motivational vignettes should be read as intuition builders but not as explanations.
+On diffusive problems like Gray--Scott and active matter, \netnames outperform strong baselines of comparable size but do not match Poseidon~\cite{herde2024poseidonefficientfoundationmodels} and Walrus~\cite{mccabe2025walruscrossdomainfoundationmodel}.
+One reading of why warps reach diffusive physics at all comes from the kinetic limit~\eqref{eq:generalized-kinetic}: the head-coupled interaction term $\calQ_t$ plays the role of a collision operator, and Boltzmann-type kinetic equations are master models from which dissipative hydrodynamics emerges by taking moments.
+By contrast, the corresponding continuum limit of self-attention is a \emph{collisionless} mean-field/Vlasov flow with streaming alone~\cite{geshkovski2025mathematical, furuya2025transformers}, structurally well matched to transport but providing no obvious moment closure for dissipation.
+The presence of $\calQ_t$ in \netnames may therefore be what lets a warp-based architecture represent diffusive dynamics at all, even if the gap to dedicated foundation models indicates the mechanism is not fully exercised by current training.

+Strong performance on the time-independent anisotropic Helmholtz benchmark (Table~\ref{tab:anisotropic-helmholtz}) is another point that calls for a deeper investigation.
+Time-harmonic solutions of the wave equation are the temporal Fourier transform of wave-equation solutions, and at high frequency the Helmholtz Green's function admits a WKB ansatz $G_\omega(x;y)\approx A(x;y)\,e^{i\omega\tau(x;y)}$ with the same eikonal travel time $\tau$ and amplitude $A$ as in Appendix~\ref{app:linear-waves}.
+Convolving against the source representation, the solution at $x$ is, up to dispersive phases, a superposition of source values along rays indexed by an angular variable $\eta$, i.e., a sum of pullbacks.
+The frequency variable replaces time, but the ray-and-warp structure is preserved, consistent with the multi-head \warpname primitive being effective frequency-by-frequency.
+This is one possible entry point for a more rigorous explanation.

+These arguments are heuristic: we do not yet have evidence that learned heads track physical (or, more precisely, phase-space) velocity modes on diffusive problems or ray directions at Helmholtz frequencies.
+They do, however, suggest why the warp-and-mix primitive is not a priori restricted to transport-dominated regimes, and they point to concrete diagnostics (moment statistics over heads, angular spectra of $\varrho^{(h)}$) for future work.